dss-extensions/DSS-Python/README.md

 ## Brief release history

+- 2022-07-16 / version 0.12.1: Very minor release to address a bug found in v0.12.0, to add the Storages API, and include the property descriptions/help.
 - **2022-07-14 / version 0.12.0:** Major release merging parallel features, multiple DSS engine instances, ZIP file support, incremental Y matrix updates, new API functions, partial plotting support, better performance, and so on.
 General usage examples for the new features will be incrementally added to https://github.com/dss-extensions/dss-extensions
 - 2021-03-09 / version 0.10.7-1: Very minor release to fix issues with some of the energy meter reports.
 - 2020-12-28 / version 0.10.7: Maintenance release to match DSS C-API 0.10.7, based on on OpenDSS revision 2963.
 Includes fixes and new features from the official OpenDSS.